abilash-c/In-app-notifications-system/README.md

-Login page with notifications system using NodeJS for Examly
+Login page with notifications system using NodeJS with express for Examly

 ## Database Type ##
 * Since we are storing structured data i went with MySQL.